 Alongside their strong competitive boxing offering, Kingfisher is keenly involved in a host of community initiatives.

 hey deliver sessions in several local schools, run inclusive boxing classes for people with varying disabilities, engage with NEET young people through a range of outreach schemes – one of which won an Active Norfolk Award in recent years – and host fitness sessions for two girls football teams.

 In addition, the club has very strong links with the Armed Forces, with all current or ex-servicemen receiving free training at any time and various fundraising initiatives being coordinated throughout the course of every season.
 Their most recent appeal raised £200 for the Project Nova Quick Reaction Fund for the support of Military Veterans.

-With a view to the future, Kingfisher have plans to develop a new parent viewing area, as well as a larger project outside, which would see an outdoor multi-use / sheltered training area being built.
-This will not only increase capacity for more sessions to be hosted at one time, but also futureproof the club in the event of another pandemic.
+With a view to the future, Kingfisher has plans to develop a new parent viewing area, as well as a larger project outside, which would see an outdoor multi-use / sheltered training area being built.
+This will not only increase the capacity for more sessions to be hosted at one time but also futureproof the club in the event of another pandemic.